 We cannot pay for:

 The online application will gather information about the applicant and the school.
 The applicant will be asked to describe the project by providing the following information:

 We're here!
-If you have any questions or concerns please feel free to contact COCA’s Education Director, Amanda Karioth Thompson at email@example.com or 850-224-2500.
+If you have any questions or concerns please feel free to contact COCA’s Education Manager, Amanda Karioth Thompson at email@example.com or 850-224-2500.